 To manage these risks we needed to do more than just assess their likelihood.
 It was also important to stack the potential outcomes against the tools we had to deal with them.
 Unfortunately, with the proximity of the zero lower bound our tools are not symmetrically effective.
 When inflation is too high, we have ample room to raise the federal funds rate to pull it back down.
-But when inflation falls too low, and the zero lower bound binds, we have to rely on less robust tools, such as asset purchases.5
+But when inflation falls too low, and the zero lower bound binds, we have to rely on less robust tools, such as asset purchases (Cúrdia, Chen, and Ferrero 2012).

 This meant there could be significant potential costs to overreacting based on emerging-but still limited-evidence of price pressures.
-Especially when any premature tightening would be hard to reverse and its consequences could hamper growth and productivity in the longer run.6
+Especially when any premature tightening would be hard to reverse and its consequences could hamper growth and productivity in the longer run (Ajello et al. 2021).

-All of this tilted my thinking toward a balanced approach, one that weighed the early signs of price pressures against the still-recovering job market and a policy toolkit more readily able to fight misses on the inflation upside than on the downside.7 This assessment was supported by data showing that longer-run inflation expectations among households, businesses and market participants remained well anchored.8
+All of this tilted my thinking toward a balanced approach, one that weighed the early signs of price pressures against the still-recovering job market and a policy toolkit more readily able to fight misses on the inflation upside than on the downside (Albert, Foerster, and Sarte 2021).
+This assessment was supported by data showing that longer-run inflation expectations among households, businesses and market participants remained well anchored (Daly 2021a).

 But of course, by fall of 2021, the risks of persistently high inflation readings had become a reality, and forecasts showed little relief on the horizon.
 COVID continued to surge across the globe.
 Vaccine uptake had plateaued.
-And price pressures were spreading outside those sectors most directly affected by the pandemic.9
+And price pressures were spreading outside those sectors most directly affected by the pandemic (Lansing, Oliveira, and Shapiro 2022 and Shapiro 2022).

-The Power of Communicating
+The power of communicating

 The evolving landscape meant that monetary policy had to pivot.
 And it had to do so quickly.
 To some of you, that may sound like a contradiction.
 Monetary policy is usually associated with gradual adjustments that transmit through the economy with long and variable lags.
-It is not typically associated with agility and speed.10
+It is not typically associated with agility and speed (Friedman 1961 and Rudebusch 1995).